synfinatic/aws-sso-cli/docs/commands.md

  * `AWS_SSO_DEFAULT_REGION` -- Tracking variable for `AWS_DEFAULT_REGION`
  * `AWS_SSO_PROFILE` -- User customizable varible using the [ProfileFormat](docs/config.md#profileformat) template
  * `AWS_SSO` -- AWS SSO instance name

+## Shell Helpers

+These are helper functions installed in your shell as part of the [completions](
+#completions) command.
+Currently only bash is supported.
+To install these helper
+functions, please see the [shell completions](shell-completions.md) page.

+### aws-sso-profile

+This shell command enables you to assume an AWS SSO role by the profile name _in the current shell and with auto-complete functionality_.

+By default, this command uses your default AWS SSO instance, but you can override this by first exporting `AWS_SSO` to the value you want to use.

+This command will export the same environment variables as the [eval]( commands.md#eval) command.

+**Note:** This command will overwrite existing environment variables, but will refuse to run if `AWS_PROFILE` is set.

+### aws-sso-clear

+Clears all the environment variables set by `aws-sso-profile`.